What did you study at the undergraduate level and when did you graduate? What are you studying now? Are you studying and working at the same time?

 What made you decide to progress with further study?

 I felt that my undergraduate wasn't enough to get a job in the field that I wanted, and it was also very heavily theoretically based.
-I wanted to have a more "hands on" approach to helping people which is why I decided to complete my post graduate studies and keep studying.
+I wanted to have a more "hands-on" approach to helping people which is why I decided to complete my postgraduate studies and keep studying.
 I also felt after my undergraduate I didn't have the skills I needed to go out into the workforce I had studied for.

 How did you choose your particular further study course (compared to others)? / Were you weighing up any alternative degrees or career pathways before choosing this qualification?

 I had decided on a graduate diploma in counselling as I had decided to complete a short course on it at Holmesglen Tafe.
-I really enjoyed the introduction into the topic and really felt as if I had found my path on where I wanted to go and how I could help others.
-In retrospect I wish I had searched a little more as I would've decided to complete a social work degree as it opens up more avenues.
+I really enjoyed the introduction to the topic and really felt as if I had found my path on where I wanted to go and how I could help others.
+In retrospect, I wish I had searched a little more as I would've decided to complete a social work degree as it opens up more avenues.

 What was the process to get accepted into your course?
 What were the prerequisites?